 Overview

-Nienke is an attorney who specialises in commercial and insolvency litigation and advice.
-She is a senior associate in our Litigation, Insolvency & Restructuring group.
+Nienke is an attorney who specialises in insolvency litigation and advice and commercial disputes.
+She is Counsel in our Litigation, Insolvency & Restructuring group.
+Her practice consists of high value and multi-party disputes and litigation, and the cases she is instructed on often include cross-border and multi-jurisdictional elements.

 Nienke obtained degrees from the University of Oxford (New College) and Harvard Law School before being called to the Bar of England & Wales.
 Prior to joining Campbells in the Cayman Islands, Nienke was a member of a leading set of Commercial Chancery chambers in London where she was instructed as both sole and junior advocate in relation to a wide number of commercial and insolvency disputes.